-We are using state-of-the-art neuroimaging technologies to help us understand complex neurophysiological processes in health and disease, spanning levels of detail from individual cells to whole brain and behaviour.
-Our neuroinformatics research includes strengths in computational and systems neuroscience, and expertise in developing new methods for acquiring, synthesising and interpreting neuroscience data across our research themes.
+Our research in computational and systems neuroscience includes expertise in developing new methods for acquiring, modelling, synthesising and interpreting neuroscience data across our research themes.
+We are also using state-of-the-art neuroimaging technologies to help us understand complex neurophysiological processes in health and disease, spanning levels of detail from individual cells to whole brain and behaviour.
+Cognitive neuroscience is a further strength that cuts across this theme.

 Sagittal MRI scan of human brain